RunpengJ/cse15l-lab-reports/lab-report-1-week-1.md

     SHA256: // some text
     The key's randomart image is: // some picture drawn by text
     ```
-3. Create a .shh file in your ieng6 account if you don't have one.
+3. Create a .shh folder in your ieng6 account if you don't have one.

 4. Copy the file named id_rsa.pub from your workstation to your ieng6 account by running the command below.
     ```